 The following properties are used to configure a client’s JNDI and JMS connect and reconnect behavior.

-Note: When using high-availability (HA) redundant message broker pairs, a fail-over from one message broker to its mate will typically occur in under 30 seconds, however, applications should attempt to reconnect for at least five minutes.
-To allow for a reconnect duration of five minutes for HA redundant message brokers, set the following Session property values:
+Note: When using high-availability (HA) redundant event broker pairs, a fail-over from one event broker to its mate will typically occur in under 30 seconds, however, applications should attempt to reconnect for at least five minutes.
+To allow for a reconnect duration of five minutes for HA redundant event brokers, set the following Session property values:

 - connect retries—1

 - reconnect retries—5

 - connect retries per host—20

 The connect retries property specifies the maximum number of times to attempt to establish a connection after the first connect fails.

 The valid range is an integer greater than or equal to –1.
 A value of –1 specifies an unlimited number of connect retires is allowed; a value of 0 specifies no automatic connection retries (that is, try once and give up).

 If a host list is used, each connect retry will traverse the host list according to the value set for the Connect Retries property.
 For example, if a connect retry value of 2 is used, the API may successively attempt to establish a JNDI connection to each entry in the host list.
 If it is not successful, the second connect retry will begin again with the first host entry and successively attempt each host entry.
 If there is no success, no further connect retries are attempted.
 The number of times a connection attempt may be made for each entry as it traverses that list is determined by the connection retries per host property (see Connection Retries Per Host).

 The connect retries value can be set through the Connect Retries property for the JNDI connection.
 For more information, see JNDI Connection Properties.